-R7A.5.6.1 Notification
+R7A.5.46.1 Notification

-(i) Waka Kotahi New Zealand Transport Agency must be given limited notification of an application under R7A.5.5.1 unless written approval has already been provided
+- (i) (iv) Public notification is precluded for applications under R7A.5.2.1. - (ii) (v) Subject to the exception in (iii), limited notification is precluded for applications under R7A.5.2.1. - (iii) (vi) (i) Waka Kotahi New Zealand Transport Agency must be given limited notification of an application under R7A.5.52.1 unless written approval has already been provided